pelican-eggs/eggs/software/rabbitmq/README.md

  - Enable plugins using the plugin file located at `/home/container/etc/rabbitmq/enabled_plugins`
  - Configure users and vhosts through a [definitions.json](https://www.rabbitmq.com/definitions.html)

-You can configure the used `definitions.json` using the `load_definitions` options in your config.
+You can set the path to the used `definitions.json` using the `load_definitions` option in your config.
 Note that RabbitMQ versions prior to 3.8.6 will require a properly configured management plugin to do so!
-The easiest way to gain a working andf configured `definitions.json` is to setup a local instance with the management plugin.
-You can configure your instance there and import the definitions as stated.
+The easiest way to get a working `definitions.json` is to setup a local instance with the management plugin.
+You can configure your instance there and load the definitions as stated by uploading them.

 By default, only `listeners.tcp.default` is configured to match your primary allocation.
 If you want to expose some other port (e. g. the web management interface) you have to manually configure the port in your `rabbitmq.conf`.

 ### Update support
-The egg _should_ keep the etc folder when reinstalling to prevent destroying the configuration by accident.
+The egg _should_ keep the `etc` folder when reinstalling, to prevent destroying the configuration by accident.
 Therefore a reinstallation with "latest" as the selected version can be used to update RabbitMQ.

 If you want to reset the server completly, remove the `etc` directory manually before reinstalling.